Conway's spiral and a discrete G\"omb\"oc with 21 point masses: Connection to related other problems.

 It is apparent that constructing monostatic polyhedra is not easy.
 In \cite{balancing} this general observation was formalized by introducing the \emph{mechanical complexity} $C(P)$ of a polyhedron $P$ as

 where $V(P),F(P),S(P),U(P)$ stand for the number of vertices, faces, stable and unstable equilibrium points of $P$, respectively.
-The \emph{equilibrium class} of polyhedra with given numbers $S,U$ of stable and unstable equilibria is denoted by $(S,U)^E$ and the complexity of such class was defined as
+As described after (\ref{Poincare}), the equilibrium class of polyhedral solids with given numbers $S,U$ of stable and unstable equilibria is denoted by $(S,U)^E$ and the complexity of such class was defined in \cite{balancing} as

-The only material distribution considered in \cite{balancing} was uniform density.
-Other types of homogeneous mass distributions, commonly referred to as \emph{h-skeletons} are also possible: 0-skeletons have mass uniformly distributed on their vertices, 1-skeletons have mass uniformly distributed on the edges, 2-skeletons have mass uniformly distributed on the faces.
-To distinguish between these cases we will apply an upper index to the symbol $C$ of complexity, indicating the type of skeleton (the absence of index indicates classical homogeneity).
+however, the only material distribution considered in \cite{balancing} was uniform density.
+Here we generalize this concept for $h$-skeletons (see Definition \ref{def:skeleton}).
+To distinguish in the notation, we will apply an upper index, and denote by $C^h(S,U)$ the complexity of the equilibrium class $(S,U)^E$ among $h$-skeletons.
+(To match earlier notation, in the case of homogeneous polyhedra the upper index 3 will be omitted).

-In the case of uniform density (classical homogeneity), the complexity for all non-monostatic equilibrium classes $(S,U)^E$ for $S,U>1$ has been computed in \cite{balancing}.
+In the case of homogeneous polyhedra, the complexity for all non-monostatic equilibrium classes $(S,U)^E$ for $S,U>1$ has been computed in \cite{balancing}.
 On the other hand, the complexity has not yet been determined for any of the monostatic classes $(1,U)^E, (S,1)^E$.
 Lower and upper bounds exist for $C(S,1),C(1,U)$ for $S,U>1$.
-The most difficult appears to be the mono-monostatic class $(1,1)^E$ for the complexity $C(1,1)$ of which the prize USD $1.000.000/C(1,1)$ has been offered in \cite{balancing}.
-Not only is $C(1,1)$ unknown, at this point there is no upper bound known either.
+The most difficult appears to be the mono-monostatic class $(1,1)^E$ for the complexity $C(1,1)$ of which the prize USD $1,000,000/C(1,1)$ has been offered in \cite{balancing}.
+Not only is $C(1,1)$ unknown, but also, at this point, there is no known upper bound either.

-\subsection{Complexity of some monostable and mono-unstable polyhedral 0-skeletons}
+\subsection{Complexity of some monostable and mono-unstable polyhedral 0-skeletons.}

 Admittedly, computing upper bounds for 0-skeletons is easier.
-This is already apparent in the planar case, where monostatic discs with homogeneous mass distribution in the interior do not exist \cite{DomokosRuina} whereas a monostatic 0-skeleton could be constructed with $V=11$ vertices \cite{Dawson}.
-In 3D, our construction of a 0-skeleton with $F=21$ faces and $V=21$ vertices (see the top left polyhedron in Figure~\ref{fig:compl} and Table~\ref{tb:monomono}, line 3) offers such an upper bound as
+This is already apparent in the planar case, where monostatic objects with homogeneous mass distribution in the interior do not exist \cite{DomokosRuina}, whereas a monostatic polyhedral 0-skeleton could be constructed with $V=11$ vertices (see Proposition \ref{prop1} using the ideas of \cite{Dawson}).
+In 3D, our construction of a 0-skeleton with $F=21$ faces and $V=21$ vertices (see the top left polyhedron in Figure~\ref{fig:compl} and numerical data in Table~\ref{tb:monomono}, line 3) offers such an upper bound as